pub struct ImageFormatConstraints {Show 18 fields

 participants.

-for more comments relevant to multiple
+See also pixel_format for more comments relevant to multiple

-s in a single ImageFormatConstraints
+PixelFormatAndModifiers in a single ImageFormatConstraints.

-Iff set and true, bytes_per_row_divisor in the resulting ImageFormatConstraints is guaranteed to be a value which requires bytes_per_row to be an integral number of pixels.
+require_bytes_per_row_at_pixel_boundary: Option<bool>Iff set and true, bytes_per_row_divisor in the resulting ImageFormatConstraints is guaranteed to be a value which requires bytes_per_row to be an integral number of pixels.
 This can result in more padding at the end of each row than when this field is not set to true, but ensures that the stride can be expressed as an integral number of pixels.

-For example, if the chosen PixelFormat
+For example, if the chosen PixelFormat is B8G8R8, if this field is

 set to true, the resulting bytes_per_row_divisor will be a multiple of